noir-lang/noir/docs/docs/dev_docs/contracts/deploying.md

 <Tabs groupId="deployment-methods">
 <TabItem value="cli" label="Aztec CLI">

-`aztec-cli deploy` takes 1 mandatory argument which is the path to the contract ABI file in a JSON format (e.g. `contracts/target/PrivateToken.json`).
+`aztec-cli deploy` takes 1 mandatory argument which is the path to the contract artifact file in a JSON format (e.g. `contracts/target/PrivateToken.json`).
 Alternatively you can pass the name of an example contract as exported by `@aztec/noir-contracts` (run `aztec-cli example-contracts` to see the full list of contracts available).

 The command also takes the following optional arguments:
 - `-args <constructorArgs...>` (default: `[]`): Arguments to pass to the contract constructor.